This Sicha is an excerpt from our Sefer

-[Based on Likkutei Sichos Parshas Shlach Vol. 2; 4; 18; 28; 33 [1st and 2nd Sicha]
+(Based on Likkutei Sichos Parshas Shlach Vol. 2; 4; 18; 28; 33 [1st and 2nd Sicha])

 Without doubt, one of the most fascinating stories in Chumash is the story of the Meraglim.
 They have become infamously known for their speaking of Lashon Hara against Eretz Yisrael and thereby causing the Jewish people to remain 40 years in the desert, delaying their entrance to Eretz Yisrael.
 One can’t help but feel angry and upset at the Meraglim, and perhaps the entire generation of the Midbar, for accepting the evil words of the Meraglim as true.
 They should have known better after seeing all the miracles and salvations that Hashem did for them.
 How could they suddenly not trust the hands of Hashem?
-Reading the superficial story, as true with many stories in Tanach, leaves one with an impression that the Meraglim, and perhaps that entire generation were evil troublemakers, who had no gratitude for what Hashem did and are fully deserving of their punishment.
-It seems we would have done much better if we were around, and would have never succumbed to such a low state of rebellion and sin.
-In truth, however, after analyzation, we see that there is a lot more behind the story that is visible to the naked eye.
+Reading the story superficially, as true with many stories in Tanach, leaves one with an impression that the Meraglim, and perhaps that entire generation, were evil troublemakers, who had no gratitude for what Hashem did and are fully deserving of their punishment.
+It seems we would have done much better if we were around and would have never succumbed to such a low state of rebellion and sin.
+In truth, however, after analyzation, we see that there is a lot behind the story that is not visible to the naked eye.
 The Meraglim and generation of the Midbar were not at all Reshaim as we seem to interpret them.
 In fact, they were great Tzaddikim, and did all their actions for the sake of Heaven.
 What then was their sin, and why were they punished?
-In this collection of Sichos the Rebbe addresses various points in the story of the Meraglim, bringing up many powerful questions and contradictions within the story, which leads to a fascinating discovery of the mistake of the Meraglim.
+In this collection of Sichos, the Rebbe addresses various points in the story of the Meraglim, bringing up many powerful questions and contradictions within the story, which leads to a fascinating discovery of the mistake of the Meraglim.
 This Sicha touches upon the most essential parts of the Jewish religion, its purpose and goal, and how one can combine spiritual growth with physical responsibilities.

-Explorations of the Sicha:
+|Explorations of the Sicha: